Scoot up your seats – I think it’s time to have a little chat about sofrito – specifically Puerto Rican sofrito.

 - Next, add the onion, bell peppers, garlic, and cilantro into a food processor or blender.

-- Finally, blend everything together until chunky.
+- Finally, blend everything together until you have a chunk sofrito sauce.

 - If you’re using a high-powered blender like a Nutribullet, blend in short pulses until chunky.